 You can find out more about our plans for the development at page 20-25 of RUSS’s vision – An innovative approach to Community-Led Housing.

-One of RUSS’s principles is that residents should have input into the major decisions that will frame their living environment.
-They have been involved in the design process through a series of Co-design sessions from May 2016 to March 2017 led by the architects Architype and Strategic Advisors and Self-Build Facilitators Jon Broome Architects
+One of RUSS’s principles is that residents should input into the major decisions that will frame their living environment.
+So they have been involved in a series of co-design sessions in 2016 and 2017 led by the architects Architype and Strategic Advisors and Self-Build Facilitators Jon Broome Architects

 For more information on how to join the waiting list, please click here